-As life slowly starts to return to normal, we’ve been thinking about how things might start to adjust at home.
-As we go back out to work, our bedroom will become a place of real rest upon our return.
-So here are all of our Feng Shui Bedroom Tips to help you feel more relaxed at home.
+As life slowly returns to normal, we’ve been thinking about how things might start to adjust at home.
+As we return to work, our bedroom will become a place of absolute rest upon our return.
+So here are all of our Feng Shui bedroom tips to help you feel more relaxed at home.

 What is Feng Shui?

 Feng Shui is a traditional Chinese practice which uses energy forces to harmonise individuals with their surrounding environment.

 The Bagua energy map has “eight areas”, each of which translates to a different part of your life.
 Each area has corresponding shapes and colours, and your health is at the centre of it.

 You can superimpose this map onto the floor plan of your home.

 - Career (Kan) – Representing your path in life.
 Shape: Wavy | Colour: Black | Element: Water

 - Relationships (Kun) – Representing your partnerships, marriage and self-care.
 Shape: Flat/Square | Colour: Pink